KhanhPhQ/KhanhPhQ/README.md

 # Hi there, I'm Khanh, Pham Quoc 👋

 Welcome to the League of KhanhPhQ!
-I'm a passionate software developer dedicated to creating efficient and innovative solutions.
+I'm a programmer, full-stack developer, and data analyst.
 Here's a bit about me:

 ## 🚀 About Me